Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 I began writing a journal to acknowledge and face emotions I had buried and suppressed for probably my entire life.

-Initially, it was a challenge as I was an extremely private person and I had an irrational fear that someone might find my journals and discover how I really felt.
+It was a challenge at first because I was an extremely private person and I afraid that someone might find my journals and discover how I really felt.

-I also felt that I didn’t deserve to feel sad, upset, lonely, angry or any of those feelings.
+There was also part of me that didn’t feel like I deserved to feel sad, upset, lonely, angry or any of those feelings.

-There were people in the world with much worse lives than me so my view was that I should just suck it up, keep smiling and get on with life.
+There were people in the world with lives that were much more challenging than my own so I thought I should just suck it up, keep smiling and get on with life.

 Thankfully, I was introduced to journaling and began to discover the benefits of writing a journal.